rexim/dotfiles/README.md

 # Deployment #

-For Linux, clone the repo somewhere and run deploy.sh.
-For Windows 7+, clone the repo somewhere and run deploy.ps1 as Administrator.
+For Linux, clone the repo somewhere and run `deploy.sh`.
+For Windows 7+, clone the repo somewhere and run `deploy.ps1` as Administrator.